-- 5.33 Local facilities include: - Napton Village Stores (post office, shop and café) - Kings Head (public house and restaurant) - The Folly (public house and restaurant) - Napton Victory Club (registered members club) - Napton Sports Pavilion - Napton Village Hall - Cross Roads Garage - 5.34 Napton Village Stores, by its promotion of local produce, has led to a growth in secondary businesses (ice cream, meat, honey, cider) and tourism (Napton now being a popular break stop for many recreational cyclists and walkers). - 5.35 The village benefits from a number of tourist and visitor destinations with two thriving public houses, at opposite ends of the village, two fisheries and the Oxford Canal.
-The camping and caravan sites are also popular and tourism spend helps support some local businesses. - 5.36 There are two religious buildings, notably St. Lawrence Church and the Christadelphian Meeting Room. - 5.37 Some of the above host a wide range of social and community activities throughout the year.
-This includes a significant number of clubs and societies that provide opportunities for social interaction amongst all age groups. - 5.38 Map 3 indicates the location of the various amenities.
+- 5.32 Local facilities include: - Napton Village Stores (post office, shop and café) - Kings Head (public house and restaurant) - The Folly (public house and restaurant) - Napton Victory Club (registered members club) - Napton Sports Pavilion - Napton Village Hall - Cross Roads Garage - 5.33 Napton Village Stores, by its promotion of local produce, has led to a growth in secondary businesses (ice cream, meat, honey, cider) and tourism (Napton now being a popular break stop for many recreational cyclists and walkers). - 5.34 The village benefits from a number of tourist and visitor destinations with two thriving public houses, at opposite ends of the village, two fisheries and the Oxford Canal.
+The camping and caravan sites are also popular and tourism spend helps support some local businesses. - 5.35 There are two religious buildings, notably St. Lawrence Church and the Christadelphian Meeting Room. - 5.36 Some of the above host a wide range of social and community activities throughout the year.
+This includes a significant number of clubs and societies that provide opportunities for social interaction amongst all age groups. - 5.37 Map 4 indicates the location of some of the various amenities the village has to offer and is for information purposes only.